vku1/sqlweb/README.md

 Try to make test odbc connection to your database using proper driver.
 If test is OK then visit [connectionstrings.com](https://www.connectionstrings.com) and try to find correct string and write it to the global.asa.

-Open swlsite.asp and change variables, listed below, to proper values you want.
+Open sqlsite.asp and change variables, listed below, to proper values you want.
 Before each variable there is short help attached directly in code.
 - g_DefaultPageCode
 - g_PortalName
 - g_page_datasource